 Currently, cataracts can not be cured with eye drops.
 A 2017 review of studies published by the National Institutes of Health confirmed the only available treatment for cataracts remains surgery.

-It is theorized that the compound N-acetylcarnosine, which metabolizes into the protein L-carnosine when it penetrates the cornea, may be used as an eye drop solution to reverse or prevent cataract progression.
+It is theorized that the compound N-acetyl carnosine, which metabolizes into the protein L-carnosine when it penetrates the cornea, may be used as an eye drop solution to reverse or prevent cataract progression.
 Studies must be conducted to confirm this hypothesis.

 Can You Slow the Progression of Cataracts?

-No studies have proved that you can slow the progression of cataracts.
+No studies have proven that you can slow the progression of cataracts.
 But in addition to making the healthy lifestyle choices mentioned above, a study by the Department of Ophthalmology, Royal Liverpool University Hospital Trust recommends avoiding using steroid eye drops.
 It’s also recommended that you avoid medications that may be associated with cataract progression.

-What Will Happen if Cataracts are Left Untreated?
+What Will Happen if Cataracts Are Left Untreated?

 Cataract surgery is not always recommended as the first option when someone develops cataracts.
 Cataracts are common and don’t always worsen to the point where they affect your quality of life.
 But, in many cases, they do get worse and can impair the ability to perform daily tasks, like driving.